 He was a fixture on the Harlem’s gender-bending ball culture, which drew inspiration from the glamorous world of haute couture and the fabulous supermodels of the 80s, as seen in Vogue magazine– hence the name.

-The dance was also a means a pacifying the often-fiery community, and became a way for rival dancers to battle out their differences peacefully on the dance floors.
+The dance was also a means a pacifying the often-agitated community, and became a way for rival dancers to battle out their differences peacefully on the dance floors.

 Houses were formed within the subculture in the late seventies, which served as surrogate families form black and latino youth.
 Ninja, became “the mother” of the House of Ninja, empowering his community encouraging nonconformity.
 Unprecedented numbers of black and latino men were finding themselves on the streets in the midst of the 1980s AIDs epidemic, if they were not already disowned by their families for being gay or transgender.
 Voguing houses offered the support that the city didn’t.